-Coronary artery bypass - Most commonly referred to as simply "bypass surgery," this surgery is often performed in people who have angina (chest pain) and coronary artery disease (where plaque has built up in the arteries).
+Coronary artery bypass,most commonly referred to as simply "bypass surgery," is often performed in people who have angina (chest pain) and coronary artery disease (where plaque has built up in the arteries).
 During the surgery, a bypass is created by grafting a piece of a vein above and below the blocked area of a coronary artery, enabling blood to flow around the obstruction.
 Veins are usually taken from the leg, but arteries from the chest may also be used to create a bypass graft.

 Hysteroscopy is a surgical procedure used to help diagnose and treat many uterine disorders.
 The hysteroscope (a viewing instrument inserted through the vagina for a visual examination of the canal of the cervix and the interior of the uterus) can transmit an image of the uterine canal and cavity to a television screen.

-Inguinal hernias are protrusions of part of the intestine into the muscles of the groin.
+Inguinal hernia repairs are protrusions of part of the intestine into the muscles of the groin.
 Surgical repair pulls the intestine back to its original location.

 Total (or simple) mastectomy, in which the surgeon removes the entire breast, including the nipple, the areola (the colored, circular area around the nipple), and most of the overlying skin, and may also remove some of the lymph nodes under the arm, also called the axillary lymph glands.

-Modified radical mastectomy, in which the surgeon removes the entire breast (including the nipple, the areola, and the overlying skin), some of the lymph nodes under the arm, and the lining over the chest muscles.
-In some cases, part of the chest wall muscles is also removed.
+Modified radical mastectomy surgery involves removing the entire breast (including the nipple, the areola, and the overlying skin), some of the lymph nodes under the arm, and the lining over the chest muscles.
+In some cases, part of the chest wall muscle is also removed.